 Once all items these items are cooked, allow to cool completely.
 When I make these recipes I usually take one day to cook all the ingredients, then allow them to cool overnight in the fridge prior to portioning the next day.

-After all items are cooled cut all ingreidnets into bite-size peices, weigh, and portion for the meal.
+After all items are cooled cut all ingredients into bite-size pieces, weigh, and portion according to the recipe above.
 If you have a smaller breed dog OR if your dog is likely to “pick” around ingredients – I highly recommend using a food processor to puree all the ingredients together.

 I hope you all had fun checking out this recipe – make sure to let me know if you try it out for your pups!
 You can absolutely use this recipe as a ‘topper’ for your dog’s regular food is you do not want to use the BalanceIT supplement, just make sure you keep it to 10% of your pup’s overall calories for the days (including other treats and additions).
 I hope you all have a wonderful day and a fun rest of the week!